4flixt/DeePC_Perspective/README.md

 - scipy
 - CasADi

-**To investigate the code**, we recommend to either locally install Python (and the toolboxes) and then clone the repo **or** you you can use the Binder links listed below.
+To investigate the code, we recommend to either locally install Python (and the toolboxes) and then clone the repo **or** you you can use the Binder links listed below.
 Binder clones the repo on their servers and installs all packages automatically.
 This way you can get started immediately!

 ## Presented Results